Discovering the reach of a gene mutation.

 Fragile X syndrome [FXS] is a genetic condition caused by a full mutation of the FMR1 gene, and is the most common known genetic cause of autism.
 About one-third of individuals with fragile X exhibit behaviors consistent with an autism diagnosis.

 The FMR1 mutation was discovered less than 30 years ago, so there’s still much to be learned about the specific characteristics of people with fragile X and their family members.
-At the Neurodevelopmental Disabilities Laboratory at Northwestern University, we’re studying language and social characteristics related to the FMR1 gene through families – individuals affected by fragile X, as well as their relatives who may be carriers of the FMR1 premutation.
+At the Neurodevelopmental Diversity Laboratory at Northwestern University, we’re studying language and social characteristics related to the FMR1 gene through families – individuals affected by fragile X, as well as their relatives who may be carriers of the FMR1 premutation.

 Our research involves working with individuals who carry the FMR1 premutation and those affected by fragile X syndrome and their family members, using leading-edge technologies to study language and cognitive processes.